-Further information on the accreditation process is available through our Residential care services page.
+Further information on the accreditation process is available through our Residential services page.

 STRC Programme Manual

-The STRC Programme Manual, developed by the Department of Health, is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to care recipients in a home or residential care setting.
+The STRC Programme Manual, developed by the Department of Health, is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to consumers in a home or residential care setting.